 6. Study Spanish

-Whether you get a private Spanish teacher or you sign up for lessons at one of the many Spanish schools in Vallarta (Spanish Experience Center and Spanish School Vallarta have solid recommendations, with Spanish School Vallarta considerably cheaper), low season is a great time to practice your Spanish as there are way fewer tourists and more opportunities to talk to locals.
+Whether you get a private Spanish teacher or you sign up for lessons at one of the many Spanish schools in Puerto Vallarta (Spanish Experience Center and Spanish School Vallarta have solid recommendations, with Spanish School Vallarta considerably cheaper), low season is a great time to practice your Spanish as there are way fewer tourists and more opportunities to talk to locals.

 7. Shop ’til you drop